elastisys/compliantkubernetes/docs/user-guide/demarcation.md

 General Principle
 -----------------

 Compliant Kubernetes does not allow users to make any changes which may compromise the security of the platform.
-This includes compromising or working around access control, logging, monitoring, backups, alerting, etc.
+This includes compromising or working around access control, logging, monitoring, backups, alerting, etc. For example, accidental deletion of the CustomResourceDefinitions of Prometheus would prevent operators from getting alerts and fixing cluster issues before your application is impacted.
+Similarly, accidentally deleting fluentd Pods would make it impossible to capture the Kubernetes audit log and investigate data breaches.

 Specifics
 ---------
-The following is a snapshot of the safeguards put in place in Compliant Kubernetes.
+To stick to the general principles above, Compliant Kubernetes puts the following technical safeguards.
 This list may be updated in the future to take into account the fast evolving risk and technological landscape.

 More technically, Compliant Kubernetes does not allow users to: